eiffel-community/eiffel-easy2use/bundles/GitLab/K8S/charts/charts_values/Bundle_GitLab.md

 ## Start Cx Bundle
-Argo can only be deployed once per cluster, but Argo-events can be deployed in multiple namespaces in the same cluster.
+Argo can only be deployed once per cluster, bur Argo-events can be deployed in multiple namespaces in the same cluster.

 Note: the Gerrit server startup can take a few minutes (seeding etc), so be patient!